MANGYSTAU

-According to the latest evidence, the Caspian Sea’s water level was as much as seven meters lower between the fifth and 14th centuries, than it is today and there was a land bridge between Mangyshlak and the Caspian north shore.
+According to the latest evidence, the Caspian Sea’s water level was as much as seven meters lower between the fifth and 14th centuries, than it is today and there was a land bridge between Mangyshlak area and the Caspian Sea’s north shore.
 Caravans were thus able to pass through this shortest route to Itil on the Volga River.
-The areas of old caravanserai can still be seen in the area next to the watering holes, that form green islands in the otherwise barren landscape.
+The areas of old caravanserais can still be seen in the area next to the watering holes, that form green islands in the otherwise barren landscape.

-Mangystau area is very dry, not having enough fresh water for most of plants and therefore has only low vegetation.
+Mangystau area is very dry, not having enough fresh water for most plants and therefore has only low vegetation.
 This means that the peninsula is a mostly uninhabited, deserted area.
 The area of the Mangistau region is about 165 000 square kilometers, the population is 650 thousand people which means that there are only 3,5 inhabitants per square kilometer.
-However, the area is very rich with minerals and it is called the “treasure peninsula” due to the variety of mineral raw materials.
+However, the area is very rich with minerals and it is called the “treasure peninsula” due to the variety and abundance of raw materials.
 The region also owns a quarter of all oil in Kazakhstan together with the richest deposits of uranium that were discovered in the 1950s.
 In addition, it is one of the main regions in the world where strontium is found widespread.

 Mangystau holds a lot of important sites of pilgrimage like mausoleums and a number of underground meditation chambers (retreats) used by famous Sufi figures of the past.
 They are commonly defined as mosques (islamification) because of their sacred nature and the rock-hewn rooms in which pilgrims pray in.